Your gift is 100% tax deductible

 For medical questions, we encourage you to review our information with your doctor.

-A stem cell transplant (SCT) currently offers the only realistic chance to cure myelodysplastic syndrome (MDS), although many patients with MDS might not be eligible to have one.
-In this treatment, the patient receives high-dose chemotherapy and/or total body irradiation to kill the cells in the bone marrow (including the abnormal bone marrow cells).
-Then the patient gets new blood-forming stem cells.
+In this treatment, a person first gets high-dose chemotherapy and/or total body irradiation to kill the cells in the bone marrow (including the abnormal bone marrow cells).
+Then they get new blood-forming stem cells to help rebuild the bone marrow.

-The early side effects from a SCT are similar to the side effects expected from chemotherapy and radiation, only more severe.
-One of the most serious side effects is low blood counts, which can lead to risks of serious infections and bleeding.
+The side effects from a SCT are similar to the side effects expected from chemotherapy and radiation, although they might be more severe because of the higher doses used.

 Another possible serious side effect from allogeneic transplants is graft-versus-host disease (GVHD).
 This occurs when the new immune cells (from the donor) see the patient’s tissues as foreign and attack them.
-GVHD can affect any part of the body and can be life threatening.
+GVHD can affect any part of the body and can be life-threatening.

 To learn more about stem cell transplants, including how they are done and their potential side effects, see Stem Cell Transplant for Cancer.